dabamos/openadms-node/README.md

 # service mosquitto onestart
 ```

+For testing only, the public sandbox broker of
+[Eclipse IoT](http://iot.eclipse.org/getting-started) can be used.
+The server
+supports MQTT and WebSockets, both plain and TLS secured.
+Access the server
+using the hostname `iot.eclipse.org` and port `1883`.
+For encryption, use port
+`8883`.
+MQTT over WebSockets runs on the ports `80` and `443`.

 ## Configuration
 The configuration of OpenADMS is done by using a JSON-based text file, located
 in the directory `./config`.
-Please define serial ports, sensors, and connections
+Please define serial ports, sensors, and
-between them there.
-OpenADMS takes the file name of the configuration as an
+connections between them there.
+OpenADMS takes the file name of the
-argument.
+configuration as an argument.
 Run:

 ```
 $ python3 openadms.py --config ./config/my_config.json